uLua v3.0.0

 • uLua.API: Class that implements an event handling system and a script execution framework.

-• uLua.ExposedMonoBehaviour: MonoBehaviour script which exposes its instances to Lua.
+• uLua.LuaMonoBehaviour: MonoBehaviour script which exposes its instances to Lua.
 To use as a base for game object components which will be accessible in your API.

 The following tutorial is a thorough introduction to the different classes and scripts in the uLua toolkit and will walk you through performing basic tasks with uLua.

-The uLua.API class sets up various aspects of the uLua framework such as script execution directories and the event handling system.
+The uLua.API class sets up various aspects of the uLua framework such as script execution directories and asset loading directories.
 To start using uLua, add the uLua.API script to an object in your Unity scene.
 For now, you can stick to the default settings and continue to the next section.

 The uLua.API class implements various methods which will be useful as you develop your API.
 These methods are introduced in the sections below.